cylixlee/OpenSpecContinuum/README.md

 ## What's Different in This Fork

 **Refine workflow**.
-The `/openspec-refine` workflow adds a dedicated refine command for post-apply adjustments.
+Continuum adds a dedicated refine command `/openspec-refine` for post-apply adjustments.
 Refine updates proposal artifacts only (no code changes) and requires explicit re-approval before re-applying.
-You can see [the rejected PR in the upstream repo](https://github.com/Fission-AI/OpenSpec/pull/372).
+You can see [the closed PR in the upstream repo](https://github.com/Fission-AI/OpenSpec/pull/372).

 **Build pipeline**.
 The build pipeline replaces the old manual `build.js` with `tsdown` for faster, cleaner builds.
 This keeps the build process simple and maintainable.